clean-commit/gatsby-starter-henlo/README.md

 $ yarn && yarn start
 ```

-To test the CMS locally, you'll need run a production build of the site & run local instance of Netlify CMS
+To test the CMS locally, you'll need run a production build of the site & [run local instance of Netlify CMS](https://www.netlifycms.org/docs/beta-features/#working-with-a-local-git-repository)

 ```
-$ yarn build
+$ yarn start
-$ netlify dev # or ntl dev
+$ npx netlify-cms-proxy-server
 ```

+Your admin configuration will be available at http://localhost:8000/admin

 ### Deployment